sharetribe/flex-docs/src/docs/operator-guides-useful-information/can-i-trust-that-flex-scales-to-my-needs/index.md

 ensuring that the tech will not stand in your way in the future as you scale.
-We don't lock you in either with regard to your data, or with regard to which developers you can use, allowing you to remain very flexible within the Flex framework.
+We don't lock you in either with regard to your data, or with regard to which developers you can use, allowing you to remain very flexible within the Sharetribe framework.
 And in the unlikely event that you decide to move away to a different solution, you're free to do that as well.
 But we will of course keep working hard to avoid that by making Flex as good as it can be.🙂